Astros' Valdez vs. Phillies' Wheeler in World Series Game 2 - WHIZ News

 “I’m serious.
 I mean, how do you don’t get amped up?” the 73-year-old Baker said.
 “Something that you’ve been watching and aspiring to get to since you were a kid.
 Like Hank Aaron told me, ‘It’s OK to be nervous, just don’t be scared.’”

-A 28-year-old left-hander, Valdez was 17-6 with a 2.82 ERA this season.
+A 28-year-old left-hander, Valdez was 17-6 with a 2.82 ERA in an AL-high 201 1/3 innings this season and made his first All-Star team.
 He started Game 2 of the Division Series against Seattle and didn’t get a decision, allowing two runs and four hits in 5 2/3 innings with six strikeouts and three walks.

 Valdez won Game 2 of the AL Championship Series against the New York Yankees on Oct.
-20, giving up four hits in seven shutout innings with nine strikeouts and no walks.
+20, giving up four hits in seven innings without permitting an earned run.
+He struck out nine and walked none.

 Zack Wheeler will start Game 2 for Philadelphia.
-He was 12-7 with a 2.82 ERA for the Phillies, missing time between Aug.
+He was 12-7 with a 2.82 ERA for the Phillies this year, missing time between Aug.
 20 and Sept.
-21 right forearm tendinitis.
+21 with right forearm tendinitis.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports